xumj2021/myblog.dev.repo/content/post/Collect Daily Level Short Selling Data With No Costs and No Delay.md

 `getfile(tabletype, date)`:

-1. Format the download url for each dataset with parameters `tabletype` and `the parameter`.
-For example, if one wants to get the short sales submitted to all exchanges (the NMS) on 2022-05-13, the parameter `tabletype` then is CNMS and the parameter date is 20220513.
+1. Format the download url for each dataset with parameters `tabletype` and `date`.
+For example, if one wants to get the short sales submitted to all exchanges (the NMS) on 2022-05-13, the parameter `tabletype` then is CNMS and the parameter `date` is 20220513.
 With the parameters, the download url of the dataset mechanically would be https://cdn.finra.org/equity/regsho/daily/CNMSshvol20220513.txt

 2. Check the existence of the dataset and record the content of the response if exists.
 If the dataset doesn't exist, the web page you get will show "Access Denied".
 Note that I write all the data lines into a same filing named by the category name (e.g., CNMS) for all datasets belong to a same category but recorded in different dates.